-The disposal of such real property must be reported on the closing report required by ARM 44.11.306, including the date of disposition or donation, the name and address of the purchaser or donee, and the description of the property.
+The disposal of such real property must be reported as specified under 13-37-240, MCA and 44.11.702, ARM, including the date of disposition or donation, the name and address of the purchaser or done, and the description of the property.

-Contribution Limits The passage of Initiative 118 in 1994 limited the amount that individuals (other than the candidate), political committees-both independent committees and political party committees-may contribute to a candidate, 13-37-216, MCA.
+The passage of Initiative 118 in 1994 limited the amount that individuals (other than the candidate), political committees-both independent committees and political party committees-may contribute to a candidate, 13-37-216, MCA.

 Limitations are not for the entirety election cycle but are applied to EACH election: primary and general, if there is a contested primary.

-Individual and "Election" is defined as: The general election OR a primary election that involves two or more candidates for the same nomination.
+"Election" is defined as: The general election OR a primary election that involves two or more candidates for the same nomination.
 If there is not a contested primary, there is only one election to which the contribution limits apply.
 If there is a contested primary, then there are TWO elections to which the contribution limits apply, 13-37-216(5), MCA.

 An individual or political committee may contribute the following amount for an election:

-political committee limitations

 Governor/Lt.
-Governor \$680
+Governor \$1,000

-Other statewide offices \$340
+Other statewide offices \$700

-All other public offices These limits include both monetary publication of rules. \$180 and in-kind contributions effective upon
+All other public offices \$400

+These limits include both monetary and in-kind contributions effective upon publication of rules.

-Aggregate political party committee limitations Political party committee means a political committee formed by a political party organization and includes all county and city central committees.
+Political party committee means a political committee formed by a political party organization and includes all county and city central committees.
 Some examples are the Montana State Democratic Party, Gallatin County Republican Action Club, or Helena Republican Women.

 Contributions to candidates by political party committees are subject to the following aggregate limits from ALL political party committees:

 Governor/Lt.
-Governor \$24,500
+Governor \$100,000

-Other statewide offices \$8,850
+Other statewide offices \$75,000

-Public Service Commission \$3,550
+Public Service Commission n \$15,000

-State Senate \$1,450
+State Senate \$3,000

-Other public offices \$900
+Other public offices \$2,000

 These limitations apply to EACH election: the contested primary and the general.
-These limitations include BOTH monetary and in-kind contributions, and are subject to change pending Court action.
+These limitations include BOTH monetary and in-kind contributions, are subject to change pending Court action.

-Example: A candidate for the Secretary of State with a contested primary

-Example: A candidate for the Secretary of State with a contested primary can receive \$8,850 per election from a political party committee or multiple political party committees.
-In other words, the candidate can receive one \$8,850 check or multiple smaller checks that add up to the \$8,850.
-When the candidate has reached the \$8,850 aggregate for political party contributions they cannot accept any more political party contributions.
+Example: A candidate for the office of Governor can receive \$100,000 in the aggregate from political party committees.
+In other words, the candidate can receive one \$100,000 check or multiple smaller checks up to \$100,000.
+When the candidate has reached the \$100,000 aggregate for political party contributions, they cannot accept any more political party contributions.
 It is important for the campaign to track the political party contributions to avoid exceeding the limits.
 See exception, ARM 44.11.225(3).